openstack/os-resource-classes/CONTRIBUTING.rst

 Pull requests submitted through GitHub will be ignored.

-Bugs should be filed on Launchpadhttps://bugs.launchpad.net/nova
+Bugs should be filed on Launchpad: https://bugs.launchpad.net/nova